-The Mayflower sailed around Cape Cod looking for a safe harbor, and they arrived off what is modern-day Plymouth.
+The Mayflower sailed around Cape Cod looking for safe harbor, and they arrived off what is modern-day Plymouth.
 There is no Plymouth rock (sorry) that the Pilgrims stepped out on, and if there were, centuries of weather would have sent it up onto the shore or back out to the sea.
 A small party scouted the land, and much to their amazement, found it cleared, developed, and abandoned.
 They found signs that something catastrophic had happened to the local peoples, including dried corn and meats in crumbling longhouses, and some hurriedly dug graves.
 They saw this as divine providence that God had cleared this land for them.

 Massasoit had other problems, enemies laid to the west in the Narraganset, and he had no way to defend his people.
 The settlers had iron tools, and he felt that an alliance could help protect his people, and they could trade for items.
-He also thought that it was the right thing to do.
+He also thought that it was the moral thing to do.

 Much to the colonists’ shock on March 16, 1621, an Eastern Abenaki Native American named Samoset (also spelled Somerset) walked right into the Pilgrim settlement.
 He said in English, “Hello Englishmen!”
 He stayed for the night, asking for beer, and told the settlers that he would bring others.
-The next day the arrived seeking to trade with skins, but being a Sunday, the Pilgrims refused.
+The next day they arrived seeking to trade with skins, but being a Sunday, the Pilgrims refused.
 On March 22, 1620, Samoset returned, with four warriors and Squanto, a Wampanoag.

-The story of Squanto teaching the Pilgrims to plant Indian Wheat (corn as we call it today), how to fertilize the soil with fish and lobsters, where and how to hunt the native animals, how to fish the native streams, and edible plants are all true.
+The story of Squanto teaching the Pilgrims to plant Indian Wheat (corn as we call it today), how to fertilize the soil with fish and lobsters, where and how to hunt the native animals, how to fish the native streams, and identify edible plants are all true.
 Had Squanto not helped the Pilgrims, the colony would have likely failed by the winter of 1621-22.

 The exact date of the first Thanksgiving is not known, but it was in the fall or early winter of 1621.
 The Pilgrims were in a much better state through the help of Squanto, Massasoit, and the Wampanoag/Nauset.
 However, the story you were taught in school – not remotely true.

 The Wampanoag brought with them, among other things, five killed deer.
 For the Pilgrims and English society in 1621, venison was like bring lobster, filet minion, veal chops, and toro sushi all at the same time to someone’s house.
-The Wampanoag said to paraphrase heavily; we’re going to have a feast – here.
+The Wampanoag said to paraphrase heavily, “we’re going to have a feast – here.“

 So that is the real story of the first Thanksgiving.